radiant-ai-hub/docker-genai/install/rsm-msba-macos-arm.md

 docker pull vnijs/rsm-msba-genai-arm;
 rm -rf ~/git/docker*;
 git clone https://github.com/radiant-ai-hub/docker-genai.git ~/git/docker-genai;
-cp -p ~/git/docker-genai/launch-rsm-msba-genai-arm.sh ~/Desktop/launch-rsm-msba.command;
 ```

 ## Using VS Code

 Microsoft's open-source integrated development environment (IDE), VS Code or Visual Studio Code, was the most popular development environment according to a [Stack Overflow developer survey](https://survey.stackoverflow.co/2022#section-most-popular-technologies-integrated-development-environment).
 VS Code is widely used by Google developers and is the [default development environment at Facebook](https://www.zdnet.com/article/facebook-microsofts-visual-studio-code-is-now-our-default-development-platform/).

-VS Code can be installed from the link below and is an excellent, and very popular, editor for Python, R, and many other programming languages.
+VS Code can be installed from the link below and is an excellent, and very popular, editor for Python and many other programming languages.

 <a href="https://code.visualstudio.com/download" target="_blank">https://code.visualstudio.com/download</a>